yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab step-by-step - Containers and DevOps.md

 The web application container will be calling endpoints exposed by the API application container.
 In this exercise, you will create a bridge network so that containers can communicate with one another, and then launch the images you created as containers in that network.

-1. From WSL, type the following command to create a Docker network named "fabmedical".
-    ```
-    docker network create fabmedical
-    ```

 2. Create and start the API application container with the following command.
 The command does the following: